mvolkmann/blog/src/migrating-from-react-to-htmx.md

 - Client-side code

-  There is no custom client-side JavaScript code in the htmx version, but there is a lot of it in the SvelteKit and Next.js versions.
+  There is no custom client-side JavaScript code in the htmx version, but there is a lot of it in the Next.js and SvelteKit versions.
-  Compare the Next.js file `src/app/page.tsx`
+  Compare the Next.js file `src/app/page.tsx` and
-  to the `htmx` file `public/index.html`.
+  the SvelteKit file `src/route/+page.svelte` to the `htmx` file `public/index.html`.

 - Code Length

-  The code we had to write for the htmx version is shorter than that for the Next.js version.
+  The code we had to write for the htmx app is shorter than that for the Next.js and SvelteKit apps.

-  The Next.js version consists of the files `src/app/layout.tsx` (19),
+  The Next.js app consists of the files `src/app/layout.tsx` (19),
   `src/app/page.tsx` (159), `src/api/dogs/dogs.ts` (41),
   `src/api/dogs/route.ts` (18), and `src/api/dogs/[id]/route.ts` (23)
   for a total of 241 lines.

-  The SvelteKit version consists of the file `src/route/+page.svelte` (148) `src/route/dogs/dogs.ts` (41), `src/route/dogs/+server.ts` (19), and
+  The SvelteKit app consists of the file `src/route/+page.svelte` (148) `src/route/dogs/dogs.ts` (41), `src/route/dogs/+server.ts` (19), and
   `src/route/dogs/[id]+server.ts` (20)
   for a total of 228 lines.

-  The htmx version consists of the files `public/index.html` (21) and `src/server.tsx` (163) for a total of 184 lines.
+  The htmx app consists of the files `public/index.html` (21) and `src/server.tsx` (163) for a total of 184 lines.

-  So compared to the htmx version, the Next.js version is 48% longer and the SvelteKit version is 40% longer.
+  So compared to the htmx app, code for the Next.js app is 48% longer and code for the SvelteKit app is 40% longer.

 - Number of source files